-It takes a team to write relevant and engaging content: researchers, copywriters, editors, subject-matter experts, etc. The list goes on.
+The term “content governance” doesn’t exactly inspire creativity.
+But it takes a team to produce consistently relevant and engaging global content: researchers, copywriters, editors, subject-matter experts, in-country stakeholders, etc.

-Because of all the people and steps involved, content creation can be a messy process.
-As a result, 72% of marketers feel their brand struggles to manage content strategically – and only 12% feel they are successful in doing that.
-The more people involved, the more potential for conflicting opinions and deviation from the original strategy.
-If one link in the chain breaks, the whole project can be delayed.
+Because of all the people and steps involved, content creation, localization, and publishing can be a messy process.
+The more people involved, the more potential for conflicting perspectives, styles, and interpretation of the content strategy.
+What’s more, if one dependency in the chain fails, the whole content cycle can be delayed.

-Put simply, content governance determines how your content is created and distributed.
-It allows you to define clear roles, responsibilities, and guidelines for your content creation process and distribution so you can keep your content flowing.
+Put simply, content governance defines how your content is created and published.
+It allows you to define clear roles, responsibilities, and guidelines for your content creation cycle and distribution process so you can keep your content flowing – and more importantly, performing against your content goals.

 CONTENT GOVERNANCE BASICS

-Content governance is the strategy behind content creation that helps the process go smoothly.
+Content governance is the set of guidelines behind content creation and publishing that helps the process go smoothly.
 Streamlined content creation cycles can be especially challenging when you’re working with international content.
 Here are some basics to keep in mind for effective content governance.

 Decide on the essential roles involved in developing your content.
 We recommend starting with these four: